-If we speak literally, cacophony points to a situation where there is a mixture of harsh and inharmonious sounds.
-In literature, however, the term refers to the use of words with sharp, harsh, hissing and unmelodious sounds primarily those of consonants to achieve desired results.
+If we speak literally, cacophony points to a situation in which there is a mixture of harsh and inharmonious sounds.
+In literature, however, the term refers to the use of words with sharp, harsh, hissing, and unmelodious sounds – primarily those of consonants – to achieve desired results.

 Common Cacophony Examples

-In everyday life, one of the examples of cacophony would be the amalgamation of different sounds you hear in a busy city street or market.
-You hear sounds of vehicles, announcements on loudspeakers, music, and chatter of people or even a dog barking at the same time and without any harmony.
+In everyday life, an example of cacophony would be the amalgamation of different sounds you hear in a busy city street or market.
+You hear sounds of vehicles, announcements on loudspeakers, music, and chatter of people, or even a dog barking at the same time and without any harmony.
 You can rightly point to the situation as being the cacophony of a busy street or market.
-We can notice the manifestation of cacophony in language as well; for instance in the sentence:
+We can notice the manifestation of cacophony in language as well.
+For instance, in the sentence,

 “I detest war because cause of war is always trivial.”

-The part “because cause” is cacophony as because is followed by a word cause that has a similar sound but different meaning.
+The phrase “because cause” is cacophonic as because is followed by the word cause, which has a similar sound, but different meaning.
 Generally, it sounds unpleasant as the same sound is repeated in two different words.

 Cacophony and Euphony

-Cacophony is opposite to euphony which is the use of words having pleasant and harmonious effects.
-Generally, the vowels, semi-vowels and the nasal consonants e.g. l, m, n, r, y are considered to be euphonious.
-Cacophony, on the other hand, uses consonants in combinations which requires explosive delivery e.g., p, b, d, g, k, ch-, sh- etc.
+Cacophony is opposite to euphony, which is the use of words having pleasant and harmonious effects.
+Generally, the vowels, the semi-vowels, and the nasal consonants (e.g. l, m, n, r, y) are considered to be euphonious.
+Cacophony, on the other hand, uses consonants in combinations that require explosive delivery (e.g., p, b, d, g, k, ch-, sh- etc.).

 Examples of Cacophony in Literature